Hemanth Hariharan

 24_7

-Systems modeling of growth and pollution of a city
+Course Project - Systems modeling of growth and pollution of a city

 As part of a team of 4 in Prof. Rishee Jain’s course ‘Urban Systems Engineering’, we created a systems model to predict the variation of certain urban parameters (pollution, building, coal, and solar resources) with time.
 A sensitivity and policy analysis was also conducted to model the impact of policy interventions on the system.